 Stockbridge, MA 01266 United States

-Days begin with self-care in the form of sunrise yoga and meditation, followed by breakfast.
-Daily sessions include discussion, experiential learning, practice in pairs, and sharing.
-Enjoy afternoons walking the labyrinth, or having a massage.
-Every afternoon includes a Yoga Nidra practice.
+Days begin with self-care in the form of a dawn yoga practice with meditation, followed by a silent breakfast.
+Daily sessions include discussion, experiential learning, demonstrations, practice in pairs, and sharing.
+Enjoy afternoons walking the labyrinth, having a massage, walking down to the lake, or enjoying the camaraderie of peers.
 Spend your lunch and dinner networking with other like-minded practitioners and individuals.
 After this training and self-care retreat, you will return home with a renewed daily practice, a tool-box full of self-care techniques, and tools to support your clients and students in reconnecting with their wholeness.

-In the LFYP Training, you will learn an evidence-based practice for both depression and anxiety, as well as ancient strategies from both Tantric and Classical Yoga traditions for self-care.
+In the LFYP Training, you will learn an evidence-based practice for anxiety, depression, and trauma, as well as ancient strategies from both Tantric and Classical Yoga traditions for self-care.
 Learn Yoga practices supported by current research in psycho-neurobiology to help clear away the obstructions (chronic tensions, constricting beliefs, limiting emotions) that may be keeping you and those you serve from knowing and expressing your authenticity and your fullest potential.

 - To assess mood from a Yogic perspective